Building a Robust Social Media Management Strategy

 1. Know Your Platforms

-More than 2 billion users across the world, across all demographics, worship at the altar of the blue-and-white calf
+- Nearly 3 billion monthly active users across the world and across all demographics worship at the altar of the blue-and-white calf

-- Twitter only has 330 million followers, but it is very influential
+- Twitter has merely 396 million monthly active users, but it is very influential

-- If you are looking to makes waves with your business online, head here as a good chunk of Tweeters (40%) are between the ages of 18 and 29
+- If you are looking to makes waves with your business online, head here as a good chunk of Tweeters (42%) are between the ages of 18 and 29, as of 2021

 - Perfect for spreading the visual (as opposed to the word) about your business